 - Any suitable sand excavated during the course of building and re-development work shall have all deleterious material removed and shall be placed on the adjacent beach at a location approved by the Council.
-It will need to be assessed as suitable by Council and placed at no charge to Council. - Development must be carried out in a manner that maintains the safety of the public and not damage public or private property. - The development must not involve any physical works that will exacerbate the seven coast line hazards as defined in the NSW government Coastline Management Manual.
+It will need to be assessed as suitable by Council and placed at no charge to Council. - Development must be carried out in a manner that maintains the safety of the public and not damage public or private property. - The development must not involve any physical works that will exacerbate the seven coastal hazards as defined in the NSW Coastal Protection Act, 1979. - The precautionary principle should be applied to development which may pose serious or irreversible environmental damage to ensure that environmental degradation can be avoided, remedied or mitigated.
+Development proposals shall include strategies to avoid or mitigate potential adverse environmental effects. - Ensure that new buildings and foreshore infrastructure on the coast are positioned to avoid risk of damage from coastal processes and, where possible, avoid the need for physical structures to protect development from potential damage caused by natural physical processes on the coast.